 You really live in the moment by enjoying and appreciating the life around you.
 Having a good time talking with those you’re close with.

 Taking a moment to be thankful for the food you get to enjoy.
 Soaking in all the amazing sights and sounds of the world around you.

 That’s how you really live in the moment.

-Living in the moment is important because it helps us to not only enjoy our lives but also be healthier too.
-There are many benefits of living in the present moment.
+Living in the present is important because it helps us to not only enjoy our lives but also improve our well-being.

 Though I’m sure you didn’t need a study to know that.
-All of the examples of living in the moment can in some way be helpful to you living a healthier life.
+All of the examples of focusing on the now can in some way be helpful to you living a better life.

 You might wish you could learn how to be in the present moment always, but it’s okay if you sometimes think of the past or the future.
 The most important thing is not to dwell in it.